Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 #### Tools used:

   Visual Studio: I used VS Code as sometime I worked offline and VS Code is great option for offline work.
 Although, I have experienced with Google-Colab and Jupyter NoteBook but for tis I preferred VS Code.
-This shows my love for VS.
+This shows my love for VSC.

 #### Technology used:

 - Machine Learning
 - Deep Learning
 - TensorFlow
+- ChatGPT

 #### Libraries Used